OpenEvalProject/evals/manuscripts/elife-33150/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/33150/elife-33150-fig4-v1.jpg)

 **Figure 4.:** (A) TRAL granules in oocytes diminished after egg activation independently of png.
-Heterozygous (png) or homozygous 1058/FM7B wapng (png) oocytes expressing GFP-Tral (1058/png1058GFP-Tral) were activated in vitro.
+Heterozygous (png1058/FM7B wa) or homozygous png (png1058/png1058) oocytes expressing GFP-Tral (GFP-Tral89/TM3 Sb) were activated in vitro.
 GFP-TRAL signal in the oocytes was observed by confocal microscopy.
 Time in the images indicates time after egg activation.
 Bar indicates 100 μm.
-Representative oocytes images, taken with the same exposure settings, are shown (WT: n = 8, 89/TM3 Sbpng: n = 3) (B) PNG kinase phosphorylates Bicaudal C (BICC) and Pumilio (PUM).
+Representative oocytes images, taken with the same exposure settings, are shown (WT: n = 8, png: n = 3) (B) PNG kinase phosphorylates Bicaudal C (BICC) and Pumilio (PUM).
 GST-fused BICC and PUM were incubated with or without wild-type (WT) or kinase-dead (KD) PNG kinase activated with MBP-GNU in the presence of radioactive ATP.
 Radioactivity incorporated into proteins was detected by autoradiography (left panel).
 The substrate protein levels were examined by coomassie staining (right panel, CBB).
 MBP-GNU and PNG protein levels were examined by immunoblot using anti-MBP (MBP-GNU) and anti-FLAG (PNG-FLAG) (bottom panels, WB).
 The kinase assay was repeated in two replicates.
 Representative results are shown.
 (C) PNG kinase phosphorylates ME31B in vitro.
 Recombinant His-ME31B was incubated with or without PNG kinase complex in the presence of radioactive ATP.
 Because PNG kinase complex requires additional recombinant GNU (GST-GNU) for its full kinase activation, His-ME31B was phosphorylated with or without GST-GNU.
 Radioactivity incorporated into His-ME31B was detected by autoradiography (left panel).
 Protein levels of His-ME31B were examined by coomassie staining (right panel, CBB).
 The white arrowhead indicates phosphorylated His-ME31B protein.
 The kinase assay was repeated in two replicates.
 Representative results are shown.

-## PNG phosphorylates other translational repressors
+### PNG phosphorylates other translational repressors

 Given the hundreds of mRNAs whose regulation at egg activation is dependent on PNG, it seemed probable that PNG affects translation through multiple mechanisms and may have multiple substrate targets.
 We previously showed that the translational repressor pumilio (pum) dominantly suppresses png; a heterozygous mutation of pum restores both Cyclin B protein levels and mitosis in png mutant embryos (Vardy and Orr-Weaver, 2007).
 Even PUM nonphosphorylated peptides were not recovered in the substrate screen (Figure 2—source data 1), therefore, the possibility of PUM being a PNG substrate could not be evaluated.
 Consequently, we tested for a direct interaction between png and pum by asking whether PNG can phosphorylate PUM in vitro.
 A GST-PUM fusion protein is phosphorylated by purified wild-type PNG kinase but not by the kinase-dead form (Figure 4B).